Skip to content

 A 500 KB JS file compresses to ~150 KB with gzip and ~120 KB with Brotli.
 Compression is often more impactful than bundle optimization for initial load time.

-For related issues, see Fix: Vite Build Chunk Size Warning and Fix: Webpack Module Not Found.
+For related issues, see Fix: Vite Build Chunk Size Warning, Fix: Webpack Module Not Found, Fix: esbuild Not Working, and Fix: Rspack Not Working.

 F